Charles A. Peterson

 Charles A. Peterson (April 12, 1884 – August 14, 1953) was a member of the Wisconsin State Assembly.

 Peterson was born in Harris, Minnesota.
 He was elected as a Republican in 1948.
-Peterson went to the college of agriculture at University of Wisconsin and was a farmer.
-He served as town chairman and also served on the Fond du Lac County, Wisconsin Board of Supervisors.
+Peterson went to the agricultural college at University of Wisconsin and was a farmer.
+He served as town chairman and also, on the Fond du Lac County, Wisconsin Board of Supervisors.
 He died while still in office.
 He lived in Rosendale, Wisconsin.